virgesmith/neworder/docs/developer.md

 ```

 !!! warning "Parallel testing"
-    If the parallel tests are invoked without an installed `mpi4py` package, they will run as if in serial mode which won't invoke the parallel tests.
+    If the tests are invoked in parallel, but without an installed `mpi4py` package, they will run independently, as if in serial mode, and the interprocess tests won't get run.
 If in doubt check the test log for warnings.

 ## Running the Examples